 But just as often, especially if you dig a little deeper, you’ll learn that the actual impact of technology on marketing fails in comparison to the razzle-dazzle of the tools themselves.

 Transformation is a series of events.
-Each consecutive event powers the one before it and lays a foundation for the next.
+Each consecutive event powers the one before it and lays the foundation for the next one.

 Very much like sustainable farming.

 In other words, technology without a clear role hardly ever solves any problems on its own.
 Mostly is just creates more work that ends up shifting the focus away from addressing the real challenge.

 Marketing transformations don’t have to be massive to get out of control.

-Whether you’re investing in a tool or a platform, find out where your heart is?
-If you’re more intersted in the platform than your audience then stop.
+Whether you’re investing in a tool or a platform, find out where your heart is.
+If you’re more interested in the platform than your audience then stop.
+Just stop.

 Finally, make sure that your transformation project aligns with your business strategy.
 You have a business strategy, right?

 Now that you’ve crossed your T’s and dotted your I’s there’s nothing left but to get started.
 I wish you all the success in transforming your organisation!